grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 **The problem:**

 To scroll back to the three memory shapes, the shape of this chart looks rather familiar, namely that this is classic memory bloat.
-Memory is being allocated and because of it's size, Ruby thinks that this particular piece of memory must be important, so it persists it for quite a while.
+Memory is being allocated and because of its size, Ruby thinks that this particular piece of memory must be important, so it persists it for quite a while.
 After an hour it increases again, rinse and repeat.

 **The solution:**